 This course provides the student with an introduction and overview to the procedures applicable to and governing civil matters, including procedures related to pleading, motions, discovery, trial practice, post-trial motions and other issues.
 Prerequisite: PLA 1003.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
-000
+000 intentional torts, and to unintentional torts based on negligence, product liability, strict liability, and professional malpractice.
+The course provides opportunities for students to practice and improve their interviewing, investigation, document drafting, negotiation,

-PLA 2273 Torts 4.0 Quarter Credit Hours
+PLA 2273 Torts